Skip to main content

 The Key Players in Your Endocrine Dialogue

 To understand this interplay, we must first meet the key molecular characters involved in the story of testosterone within your body.
-These molecules interact in a constant, dynamic dance, and your directly influence their behavior.
+These molecules interact in a constant, dynamic dance, and your lifestyle choices directly influence their behavior.
 Understanding their roles is the first step toward consciously shaping your internal environment for the best possible therapeutic outcome.

-Testosterone The Messenger
+Testosterone the Messenger

 Your therapy elevates the total amount of testosterone available, creating a larger pool from which free testosterone can be drawn.
 The goal of a well-managed protocol is to optimize this free, active fraction.

-Sex Hormone-Binding Globulin The Transport Manager
+Sex Hormone-Binding Globulin the Transport Manager

 The primary protein that binds to testosterone is Sex Hormone-Binding Globulin, or SHBG.
 Produced mainly in the liver, SHBG acts like a transport vehicle and a regulator.
 It latches onto testosterone, rendering it inactive until it is released.
 High levels of SHBG mean more testosterone is bound up and less is free to do its work.